em-baggie/OpenFresh/README.md

    PASSWORD=your_password
    OPENAI_API_KEY=your_openai_api_key

+4. **Edit recipe**:
-4. Replace the example recipe in `src/functions/recipe/recipe.txt` with your own recipe.
+   Replace the example recipe in `src/functions/recipe/recipe.txt` with your own recipe.

 5. **Run the program**:
    Execute the following command to start the program: